ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ## Cancellation and timeouts

-This section covers coroutine cancellation and timeouts.

 ### Cancelling coroutine execution

-In small application the return from "main" method might sound like a good idea to get all coroutines implicitly terminated.
-In a larger, long-running application, you need finer-grained control.
-The [launch] function returns a [Job] that can be used to cancel running coroutine:
+Implicitly terminating coroutines from "main" is no good for larger, long-running applications.
+Finer-grained control like the [launch] function returns a [Job], to cancel running coroutines:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {